 The interest rates offered on savings accounts and money market accounts today are hardly impressive.
 The FDIC's weekly national rate and rate caps as of late January 2020 found the average national rate for a non-Jumbo deposit was just 0.09 %, with a cap of 0.84%.
-That's up slightly from the previous year.
+That's unchanged from the previous year.

 Fortunately, consumers have other options if they want to save their money in safe, risk-free investment vehicles.
 Certificates of deposit, better known as CDs, for instance, offer better interest rates.
 Credit unions might refer to them as Certificate Accounts.
 There's a catch with CDs, however.
 You must invest the money for a set period, known as a term.
 If you withdraw that money before it matures at the end of the term -- you'll face a penalty.

 CD terms do not have to be long.
 Banks and credit unions offer CDs in a variety of terms.
 So you can select a CD that will mature in three, six or nine months if that meets your need.
 Alternatively, you can opt for a longer term, as long as 60 months or five years in some cases.
 In most cases, the longer the CD term, the higher the offered interest rate on that CD.

 However, what if you want the higher interest rates associated with CDs, but you also want easier access to your cash?
 You can achieve this with an investment strategy known as laddering.

 With laddering, you take out several CDs, all with different terms.
 Ideally, you want your CDs to reach maturity at regular intervals.
 That gives you the choice at each maturation date to either withdraw funds, renew them for a new term or withdraw some and re-invest the rest.